University Initiatives & Partnerships

-The Big Ten/CIC-Ivy League Traumatic Brain Injury Research Collaboration is a multi-institutional research effort whose mission is to better understand the causes and effects of sport-related concussion and head injuries.
+The Big Ten-Ivy League Traumatic Brain Injury Research Collaboration is a multi-institutional research effort whose mission is to better understand the causes and effects of sport-related concussions and head injuries.

 This grant engages the community specifically by awarding funding to community partners.
-It also prepares trainees to become clinical leaders in ther communities.
+It also prepares trainees to become clinical leaders in their communities.

 Our students are involved in the MnDrive Neuromodulation program.
-Two undergraduate students will spend the summer doing research on implants, balance disorders and hearing aids.
-A PhD student will work through the coming year on a research project determing how the monkey cortex maps important vs. irrelevant information.
+Two undergraduate students will spend the summer doing research on implants, balance disorders, and hearing aids.
+A PhD student will work through the coming year on a research project determining how the monkey cortex maps important vs. irrelevant information.

 The vision of CATSS is to harness the University of Minnesota's world-leading scientific expertise in sensory science to tackle the problems faced by millions of people with sensory deficits, such as low vision or hearing loss.
 With our aging population, sensory deficits that cut people off from their social and physical environment will have an increasingly devastating impact at both the individual and societal levels.

-Our clinic partners with this group to offer services to people who are in need of hearing-related services.
+Our clinic partners with the Minnesota Sight & Hearing Association to offer services to people who are in need of hearing-related services.

 SLHS recently formed a partnership with Hallym University in Chuncheon, Korea.
 Faculty and student research collaborations, as well as student exchanges, are in the works for the future.